-- The details of the contractor's installation plan, including any clarification required by the Resident Engineer - Factors that may cause the concrete placement duration to exceed the elapsed time and how those factors can be mitigated - Contract pay limits and method of measurement - Inspection requirements, and assistance by the contractor during inspections - Contingencies for caving, groundwater, utilities, boulders, and other obstructions - Safety precautions
+- the details of the Contractor's installation plan, including any clarification required by the Resident Engineer; - contract pay limits and method of measurement; - inspection requirements, and assistance by the Contractor during inspections; - contingencies for caving, groundwater, utilities, boulders, and other obstructions; and - safety precautions.

-The goal of the meeting should be that the Resident Engineer and the inspector walk away with a clear understanding of the contractor's installation plan and how the contractor intends to construct the drilled shafts.
-At the same time, the contractor should have an understanding of how the Department intends to inspect the shafts and how both need to work together so the inspector can effectively do his or her work.
+The goal of the meeting should be that the Resident Engineer and the Inspector walk away with a clear understanding of the Contractor's installation plan and how the Contractor intends to construct the drilled shafts.
+At the same time, the Contractor should have an understanding of how the Department intends to inspect the shafts and how both need to work together so the Inspector can effectively do his or her work.